Discretionary housing payments

 What happens next?

-We will let you know in the quickest and most suitable way.
-You will also receive a letter with the outcome.
-If your application is successful we will usually pay you any continuing award of DHP.
+If your application is successful, we will usually pay you any continuing award of DHP.

 - your total income